Skip to main content

 Biometric residence permits (BRPs) are no longer issued by the Home Office.

-What if the person does not have an eVisa or immigration document?
+When a person does not have an eVisa or document

-The following people will be lawfully present in the UK but may not have any documentary or online evidence of their permission to stay:
+The following people may be lawfully present but not have documentary or digital proof of their status:

-• Nationals of non-visa national countries (including European Economic Area countries) who have entered the UK as a standard visitor (through e-gates or passport control) and have not stayed beyond 6 months
+• nationals of non visa countries (including EEA nationals) who have entered as a standard visitor and have not stayed beyond six months

-• People who are exempt from immigration control, such as Irish citizens and diplomats
+• people who are exempt from immigration control, including Irish citizens and diplomats

-• People who have lived in the UK for a long time with ILR or the right of abode but have never been issued with a document or have lost their documentation
+• people who have lived in the UK a long time with ILR or the right of abode and never had documentation or have lost it